MichaelVerdegaal/InfluenceOrbitMapper/README.md

 # InfluencePython

-This is a Python script to model asteroids orbits from the Influence games.
+This is a Python script to model asteroids orbits from the Influence game.
 The long term goal is visualizations for multiple orbits and route planning between a selection of asteroids.

 # Requirements